 |Forehead||Raise eyebrows as high as possible|

-About Mackenzie Dajani:
+About the author, Mackenzie Dajani:

 Mackenzie is a Resident in Counseling with an M.A. in Clinical Mental Health Counseling from Marymount University and a B.A. in Psychology, providing counseling services at our Alexandria location.
 She also holds a Religious Studies degree from The College of William & Mary.